Burntisland Online

 Memories of the Binn Village

-Reminiscences from members of six families who lived there.
+Reminiscences from members of families who lived there.

-External link: Stephen Fisk has created a series of pages on Binnend on his Abandoned Communities website - well worth a visit.
+External links: Stephen Fisk has created a series of pages on Binnend on his Abandoned Communities website - well worth a visit.
+The Museum of the Scottish Shale Oil Industry is based near Livingston, West Lothian.